mighty-gerbils/gerbil-poo/doc/poo.md

 for the definitions present in that given prototype.
 The first layer can also serve to cache all slot computations and hold values of slots modified by side-effects.

-### Internals TODO

-  * Implement a proper inheritence DAG with a list of super-prototypes from which a prototype-precedence list is deduced, rather than require the user to supply the precedence list.

-  * Represent prototypes as pure persistent maps, instead of hash-tables and/or lists thereof?
-    Merge them in a way that maximizes sharing of state, maybe even with hash-consing.

-  * Represent the instance (or its base layer, if there are many layers) as a vector, wherein the indexes are based on the hash-consed "shape" of the prototype, the shape being the sorted list of its slot names.

-  * Combine the two above optimizations with a third, wherein any name used in a prototype is assigned a unique integer number (based on tree walking the entire program?), and hash-consed word-granular (rather than bitwise) patricia tree datastructures are used for shapes.

-  * Better debugging for circular definitions with a variant of hash-ensure-ref that detects them.

-  * Make sure this works well with constant-folding in the underlying compiler.

-  * Look at Squeak Traits and/or its descendant Perl 6 object for how they linearize inheritance hierarchies.
-    Each prototype or class can choose how it linearizes its super-objects.

-  * In Slate a mixin is an object with behavior and no state.
-    In Squeak, a Trait has a protocol that has modular requirements and provisions.
-    Records, delegation.
-Object/Meta delegation flag attached to the slot. e.g. for "new", you want a new object, not a new class.
-    Primitives: method lookup, method lookup after (from some point in the hierarchy). method-not-found catch-all.
-    Multimethod dispatch: the earlier arguments would take priority over later one for method-not-found;
-    in DSLs, the method-not-found would do autodiscovery from e.g. the filesystem.
-    Subjective dispatch vs objective dispatch.
-    Performance: Method inline caching.

-  * Look what we can save from [TinyCLOS](https://github.com/ultraschemer/gambit-tiny-clos/blob/master/tiny-clos/core.scm) ?